 PAY SCHEDULES: The City Human Resources Department in conjunction with the Finance Department will maintain pay schedules for approved classifications as prescribed by City Ordinance.
 The City may revise the pay schedule when changes in classes, availability of labor supply, prevailing rates of pay/comparability or economic conditions so dictate.
 The new pay schedules will become effective upon the effective date of the ordinance that has been approved by the Mayor and City Council.
-All new employees will normally be hired at Step A of the pay grade of their position.
+All new employees will normally be hired at Step 1 of the pay grade of their position.
 However, due to extenuating circumstances, an employee may be hired at a higher step with the written approval of the City Administrator.
-Any employee, who starts in Steps A or B and successfully completes their introductory period, may move to the next Step after 6 months of service.
-Once an employee reaches Step C and above, they will remain in each Step for at least 1 year with their performance to be evaluated on the anniversary of the change of status.
+Any employee, who starts in Steps 1 or 2 and successfully completes their introductory period, may move to the next step after 6 months of service.
+Once an employee reaches Step 3 and above, they will remain in each step for at least 1 year with their performance to be evaluated on the anniversary of the change of status.
 Following is an example:

-Step A Entry level Step B Upon successful completion of the introductory period, not less than 6 months.
-Step C Upon 6 months of service in Step B or successful completion of the introductory period.
-Steps D-H Upon the annual anniversary of the change of status with a satisfactory evaluation.
+Step 1 Entry level Step 2 Upon successful completion of the introductory period, not less than 6 months.
+Step 3 Upon 6 months of service in Step 2 or successful completion of the introductory period.
+Steps 4-8 Upon the annual anniversary of the change of status with a satisfactory evaluation.

 Prior to advancing in a step or grade, employees will be evaluated on their performance at least annually.
-An employee must receive satisfactory performance ratings in order to receive an increase in pay, other than a cost -of-living increase.
+An employee must receive satisfactory performance ratings in order to receive an increase in pay, other than a cost-of-living increase.

-An employee receiving the highest possible rating in all categories may be considered for more than a one-step increase when recommended by the Department Director and approved by the City Human Resources Director and City Administrator.
+An employee receiving the highest possible rating in all categories may be considered for more than a one-step increase when recommended by the Department Director and approved by the Human Resources Director and City Administrator.

 PROMOTIONS: An employee who is promoted will be placed in the lowest step of his or her new pay grade that will permit an increase of at least 3%.
-After successfully completing the six-month introductory period in their new position, they may be reviewed by their Department Director for a step increase at this time.
+After successfully completing the six-month introductory period in theirhis/her new position, they\he/she may be reviewed by their Department Director for a step increase at this time.

 DEMOTIONS: The pay of any employee who is demoted will be on the same step of the pay grade for the job classification to which the employee is being demoted.
 The City Administrator may at his or her discretion place the demoted employee on a step of the new pay grade that will ensure that the pay of the demoted employee has been reduced.

 PAY PERIODS: All employees will be paid biweekly.
 The pay period may be larger or smaller than two weeks.
 The Finance Director may, at his or her own discretion, because of a holiday or other unforeseen incidents, change the day on which paychecks will be issued.
-Direct deposit is strongly encouraged for all City employees.
+If a holiday falls in the payroll processing week the direct deposits may be delayed by one day.
+Direct deposit is required strongly encouraged for all City employees.